 - Signposting them to alternative tenures;

 - Providing financial advice;

 - Affordability assessments;

 - General support with relocation;

-- · Adequate time to seek alternative housing;
+- Adequate time to seek alternative housing;

-- Referral to the Council's Housing Solutions Service

 The review process must be completed at least six months before the tenancy is due to end and if appropriate RPs should offer short term extensions whilst alternative housing is being sourced.
 A full affordability assessment should be undertaken in all circumstances.